CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 ## Exercise 4 : App Locker

-1. Within the same Session Desktop, from the Start menu search for **Services** and select it.
+1. Within the same Session Desktop, from the Start menu search for **Services** and select it from search results.

    ![](../Azure-Virtual-Desktop-v3/media/services.png)